-During the same period in which Gánti was developing his ideas of a chemoton, other theorists were focusing on efficient causation and ways of closing chains of efficient causation.
+During the same period in which Gánti was developing his ideas of a chemoton other theorists were focusing on efficient causation and ways of closing chains of efficient causation.
 As Rosen characterized a mechanism, which he contrasted with an organism, there was always some component operation in it that was not caused by other components within the mechanism.
 It would always be possible to incorporate the efficient cause of that operation within the description of the mechanism, but then one described a new mechanism that had a new uncaused operation.
-For Rosen the key contrast between mechanisms and organisms was that organisms had no uncaused operations - they are 'closed to efficient causation'.
+For Rosen the key contrast between mechanisms and organisms was that organisms had no uncaused operations-they are "closed to efficient causation."

-To see more concretely what Rosen was contemplating, consider a metabolic mechanism in which component f is responsible for metabolizing A into B. Using open arrows to represent efficient causes and closed arrows to represent material causation, Rosen represented the relation as in Scheme 6.
+To see more concretely what Rosen was contemplating, consider a metabolic mechanism in which component f is responsible for metabolizing A into B. Using open arrows to represent efficient causes and closed arrows to represent material causation, Rosen represented the relation as below.

 But f is uncaused in this account.
-One possibility is to use material in B to make or, in the case Rosen considers, to repair f.
+One possibility is to use material in B to make, or in the case Rosen considers, to repair f.
 But what is the efficient cause of this change?
-Rosen introduces a new component Φ , yielding the relations shown in Scheme 7.
+Rosen introduces a new component Φ , yielding the relations shown below.

 But now Φ is uncaused.
 Perhaps materially it was produced from f.
 But there would have to be an efficient cause of making Φ from f.
 Rosen initially considers introducing a component β as the efficient cause, but notes that this is a recipe for an infinite regress.
-The way out, Rosen proposes, is to let B serve as
+The way out, Rosen proposes, is to let B serve as the efficient cause of making Φ from f.
+Now each causal transformation (from A to B, from B to f and from f to Φ) has an efficient cause (f, Φ , and B, respectively).